Ministry of Defence of Armenia

 The Ministry of Defence of Armenia (Հայաստանի պաշտպանության նախարարություն) often abbreviated to the RA Ministry of Defence is an Armenian governmental agency in charge of overseeing the development of the Armed Forces of Armenia.
-The Ministry of Defense is also the executive body which implements the policies of the Armenian Government in the defense sector.
+The Ministry of Defence is also the executive body which implements the policies of the Armenian Government in the defence sector.
 It particularly oversees the budget of the armed forces and ensures the safety of troops.
 It is located on 5 Bagrevand Street, Yerevan.
 The ministry was officially established on 28 January 1992 by decree of the President of Armenia.

 History

-On 5 December 1991, by the decision of the Government of the Armenian SSR, the State Defense Committee under the Council of Ministers was created.
+On 5 December 1991, by the decision of the Government of the Armenian SSR, the State Defence Committee under the Council of Ministers was created.
 The first head of this department was Vazgen Sargsyan.
-On 28 January 1992, the Government of Armenia adopted a resolution "On the Ministry of Defense of the Republic of Armenia", which was actually a renaming of the previously created State Defense Committee.
-Sargsyan was appointed the first Minister of Defense of Armenia.
-The police patrol and special operations regiment of the Ministry of Internal Affairs of Armenia, the civil defense regiment of the Civil Defense Headquarters of the Republic of Armenia and the republican military commissariat were transferred to the subordination of the newly formed ministry.
-The next step was the creation of the central apparatus of the Ministry of Defense, which included the Main Headquarters and management.
-In May 1992, the Ministry of Defense carried out the first conscription of military servicemen on the territory of the republic.
+On 28 January 1992, the Government of Armenia adopted a resolution "On the Ministry of Defence of the Republic of Armenia", which was actually a renaming of the previously created State Defence Committee.
+Sargsyan was appointed the first Minister of Defence of Armenia.
+The police patrol and special operations regiment of the Ministry of Internal Affairs of Armenia, the civil defence regiment of the Civil Defence Headquarters of the Republic of Armenia and the republican military commissariat were transferred to the subordination of the newly formed ministry.
+The next step was the creation of the central apparatus of the Ministry of Defence, which included the Main Headquarters and management.
+In May 1992, the Ministry of Defence carried out the first conscription of military servicemen on the territory of the republic.
 The formation of the military department coincided with the beginning of large-scale operations in the First Nagorno-Karabakh War, in which the Armed Forces of Armenia actively participated.
-The Ministry of Defense was directly involved in the command of the Armenian forces in the territory of Nagorno-Karabakh and the formations of the Artsakh Defense Army.
+The Ministry of Defence was directly involved in the command of the Armenian forces in the territory of Nagorno-Karabakh and the formations of the Artsakh Defence Army.
 At the end of hostilities in early 1994, the military department of Armenia began the process of military reformation.